 the future of Delphi.
 Having asked this question many times, here it was al of the sudden.
 Embarcadero, by the name of our well-known Italian Delphi Master Marco Cantu came up with the latest new plans for the Future.
-I thought it was so important that we would publich them so all of our readers would be able to publish them so all of our readers would be able to take a good look at it.
+I thought it was so important that we would publish them so all of our readers would be able to take a good look at it.